leviklomp/BEP_project/README.md

 # BEP_project

-Code used my Bachelor of science end project about the Cosmic Microwave Background Radiation (CMB)
+Code used in my Bachelor of science end project about the Cosmic Microwave Background Radiation (CMB).